This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-• Preheat oven to 375°F (190°C).
-Rinse the salmon with cold water and pat dry with paper towels.
-Cut the salmon into two pieces if they are too big.
-Transfer the salmon fillets (skin side down) on a baking sheet lined with parchment paper or aluminum foil.
+- Preheat the oven to 375°F (190°C).
+Rinse the salmon with cold water and pat it dry with paper towels.
+If the salmon fillets are too large, cut them into two pieces.
+Transfer the fillets (skin side down) to a baking sheet lined with parchment paper or aluminum foil.

-• Combine the soy sauce, oyster sauce, brown sugar, sesame oil, and red pepper flakes together.
+- Combine the soy sauce, oyster sauce, brown sugar, sesame oil, and red pepper flakes.
 Stir to mix well.

-• Brush the soy sauce mixture on the surface of the salmon fillets.
+- Brush the soy sauce mixture over the surface of the salmon fillets.

 Video